lcalzada-xor/GoLinkfinderEVO/README.md

 - Chain GoLinkFinder EVO with tools like `gau`, `waybackurls`, or `katana` to build comprehensive target lists.
 - Use scope flags to keep findings relevant to bug bounty programs and avoid out-of-scope domains.
+- Combine `--scope` with `--scope-include-subdomains` when a program allows wildcard coverage beneath a base domain.
 - Export JSON and feed it into automation workflows or data lakes for long-term recon tracking.
 - Pair with visualization dashboards or Notion/Obsidian notes by saving HTML reports.